Generic selectors

 Barrenness was not only a bitter condition, but it was also one of shame.
 Sarah was not the only woman in the Bible whose womb was closed up by God.
 Look at the grief it caused Hannah, wife of Elkanah:

-1 SAMUEL 1:1-11 And there was a certain man of Ramathaim Zophim from the hills of Ephraim, and his name was Elkanah, the son of Jeroham, the son of Elihu, the son of Tohu, the son of Zuph, an Ephrathite.
-2 And he had two wives, the name of the one was Hannah, and the name of the second, Peninnah.
-And Peninnah had children, but Hannah had no children.
-3 And this man went up out of his city from year to year to worship and to sacrifice to the LORD of hosts in Shiloh.
-And the two sons of Eli, Hophni and Phinehas, the priests of the LORD, were there.
-4 And the time came that Elkanah offered, he gave portions to Peninnah his wife and to all her sons and her daughters.
-5 But to Hannah he gave one double portion, for he loved Hannah.
-However, the LORD had shut up her womb.
-6 And her foe also provoked her grievously, in order to frustrate her because the LORD had shut up her womb.
-7 And as he did so year by year, when she went up to the house of the LORD, so she provoked her.
-And she [Hannah] wept and did not eat.
-8 And Elkanah her husband said to her, “Hannah, why do you weep?
-And why do you not eat?
+1 SAMUEL 1:1-11 Now there was a certain man of Ramathaim Zophim, of the mountains of Ephraim, and his name was Elkanah the son of Jeroham, the son of Elihu, the son of Tohu, the son of Zuph, an Ephraimite.
+2 And he had two wives: the name of one was Hannah, and the name of the other Peninnah.
+Peninnah had children, but Hannah had no children.
+3 This man went up from his city yearly to worship and sacrifice to the LORD of hosts in Shiloh.
+Also the two sons of Eli, Hophni and Phinehas, the priests of the LORD, were there.
+4 And whenever the time came for Elkanah to make an offering, he would give portions to Peninnah his wife and to all her sons and daughters.
+5 But to Hannah he would give a double portion, for he loved Hannah, although the LORD had closed her womb.
+6 And her rival also provoked her severely, to make her miserable, because the LORD had closed her womb.
+7 So it was, year by year, when she went up to the house of the LORD, that she provoked her; therefore she [Hannah] wept and did not eat.
+8 Then Elkanah her husband said to her, “Hannah, why do you weep?
+Why do you not eat?
 And why is your heart grieved?
 Am I not better to you than ten sons?”
-9 And Hannah rose up after they had eaten in Shiloh and after they had drunk.
-And Eli the priest sat upon the seat by the side post of the temple of the LORD.
-10 And she [Hannah] was in bitterness of soul, and prayed to the LORD, and wept sorely.
-11 And she vowed a vow and said, “O, LORD of hosts, if You will indeed look upon the affliction of Your handmaid and remember me, and not forget Your handmaid, but will give to Your handmaid a manchild, then I will give him to the LORD all the days of his life, and there shall no razor come upon his head.”
+9 So Hannah arose after they had finished eating and drinking in Shiloh.
+Now Eli the priest was sitting on the seat by the doorpost of the tabernacle of the LORD.
+10 And she [Hannah] was in bitterness of soul, and prayed to the LORD and wept in anguish.
+11 Then she made a vow and said, “O LORD of hosts, if You will indeed look on the affliction of Your maidservant and remember me, and not forget Your maidservant, but will give Your maidservant a male child, then I will give him to the LORD all the days of his life, and no razor shall come upon his head.”

 Being in “bitterness of soul” is a most miserable condition.
 Hannah longed for a son and turned to God for mercy and help in the time of her affliction, persecution, and shame.
 Her desire was so powerful that she was willing to give him up to temple service if God would only allow her to bear a son.
 Eventually, God granted her petition:

-1 SAMUEL 1:19-20 And they rose up in the morning early, and worshiped before the LORD, and returned, and came to their house to Ramah.
+1 SAMUEL 1:19-20 Then they rose early in the morning and worshiped before the LORD, and returned and came to their house at Ramah.
 And Elkanah knew Hannah his wife, and the LORD remembered her.
-20 And it came to pass when the time had come, Hannah conceived and bore a son and called his name Samuel, saying, “Because I have asked him of the LORD.”
+20 So it came to pass in the process of time that Hannah conceived and bore a son, and called his name Samuel, saying, “Because I have asked for him from the LORD.”

 True to her promise and in spite of the fact that she had suffered hard and long for a son, Hannah gave him up to the temple service after he was weaned:

-1 SAMUEL 2:1-2 And Hannah prayed and said, “My heart rejoices in the LORD, my horn is exalted in the LORD.
-My mouth is enlarged over my enemies because I rejoice in Your salvation.
-2 There is none holy as the LORD, for there is none beside You.
-Neither is there any rock like our God.
+1 SAMUEL 2:1-2 And Hannah prayed and said: “My heart rejoices in the LORD; my horn is exalted in the LORD.
+I smile at my enemies, because I rejoice in Your salvation.
+2 “No one is holy like the LORD, for there is none besides You, nor is there any rock like our God.

 Given how she marked the day of Samuel’s weaning and entry into temple service, it would not be surprising if she observed his birthday with the same joy and thanksgiving to God.
 She likely remembered the joy of God’s blessing up until she died.